The university is committed to ongoing, focused measurement and assessment of activities in support of the plan.

 In alignment with the strategic plan of the Board of Regents, the university has set specific five-year targets for several high-level indicators, and will report on progress toward meeting these targets annually.

-Over time, success in implementing our plan is expected to contribute substantively to improvements in the targeted progress indicators below and in many other key indicators of institutional progress, such as AAU membership indicators, faculty and staff retention rates, demographic data and diversity measures, and more.
+Our execution of the strategic plan is contributing to improvements in the targeted progress indicators below and will continue to impact many other key indicators of institutional progress, such as AAU membership indicators, faculty and staff retention rates, demographic data, and more.

-All baselines and numbers below are three-year averages unless otherwise noted.
+All baseline numbers below are three-year averages unless otherwise noted.

 Targeted Progress Indicators